 - Walking into a relationship.
 At the start of any relationship, NPDs and BPDs are highly attentive.
-They have an ability to immediately connect with another person and draw them into their world.
+They have the ability to immediately connect with another person and draw them into their world.
 They act as if the other person is the most important person in their whole life.

 - At the heart of borderlines is an intense fear of abandonment.
 Any indication that the BPD will be discarded is met with intense anxiety and a desperate need to get the other person back.
 Many times, they come across as needy, demanding, or extreme.
 This is exhausting for the other person who is confused by the dramatic shift in the relationship.

 - Walking into work.
 Unless the NPD or BPD is the boss, they are likely to be dissatisfied at work.
 This may result in frequent job changes or an inability to maintain a job for long periods of time.
 However, when they are their own boss, they are likely to remain in a position longer.

 - NPDs believe they are right and won’t take criticism from a boss well.
 They tend to see everything as a power struggle for control, influence, money, or dominance.
 They can also satisfy their need for not working for someone too long by rising to the top of the ladder quickly.
 Their ability to see opportunities for gaining influence is amazing.
 Unfortunately, they have no problem taking advantage of others in the process.